-19. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines.

-Performance: Obtained management's representation that employer and employee portions of third-party payroll accounts have been paid, and any associated forms have been filed by the required deadlines.
+- D. Obtain management's representation that employer and employee portions of third-party payroll related amounts (e.g., payroll taxes, retirement contributions, health insurance premiums, garnishments, workers' compensation premiums, etc.) have been paid, and any associated forms have been filed, by required deadlines. - Performance: Obtained management's representation that employer and employee portions of third-party payroll amounts have been paid, and any associated forms have been filed by the required deadlines.

-Procedures Performed on NOMMA's Ethics:
+10. Procedures Performed on NOMMA's Ethics:

-- 20. Using the 5 randomly selected employees/officials from procedure #16 under "Procedures Performed on NOMMA's Payroll and Personnel" above, obtain ethics compliance documentation from management, and: - a) Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period.
+- A. Using the 5 selected employees/officials from Payroll and Personnel procedure #9A obtain ethics compliance documentation from management and: - i.
+Observe whether the documentation demonstrates each employee completed one hour of ethics training during the calendar year as required by R.S.
+42:1170.